Introduction

 🎯 What does this module do?

-The FormData module lets you submit user-filled forms (contact forms, surveys, registrations) to OneEntry and retrieve submitted data for analysis, reporting, and management.
+The FormData module allows you to submit user-filled forms (contact forms, surveys, registrations) to OneEntry and retrieve submitted data for analysis, reporting, and management.

 Think of it as your form submission manager - users submit forms, you store them in OneEntry, and retrieve them whenever you need to view responses, generate reports, or analyze data.